bloomper/spexregister-server/README.md

 ## Learning more

 To learn more about Spexregister Server, please consult the [reference documentation][1].
+When running locally, the reference documentation is also available [here][7].

 ## Building from source